-You listen to your HVAC system kick on and you’re anticipating a cozy blast of warm air, but instead all you feel is cool air blowing.
-That’s not what you want in the freezing weather!
+You hear your HVAC system kick on and you’re anticipating a cozy blast of warm air, but instead all you get is cool air blowing.
+That’s no good in the freezing weather!

-There are a couple reasons why your furnace could be putting off cold air.
-Midland Air Service Experts is here with some of them to help you detect the culprit.
+There are a few reasons why your furnace could be putting off cold air.
+Midland Air Service Experts is here with a few of them to help you detect the culprit.

-It might seem silly, but the thermostat is where you should start.
-It’s the first place any heating system technician will check, too.
-Verify the system is set to “auto instead of “on.”
-If the thermostat is set to “on” then your furnace will blow continuously, even when it isn’t heating the air being produced, thus blasting cold air.
+It might seem silly, but the thermostat is the first place you should check.
+It’s the starting place for any furnace technician, too.
+Verify the system is set to “auto and not “on.”
+If the thermostat is set to “on” then your heating system will blow continuously, even when it is not actually heating the air coming out, thus blasting cold air.
 Changing it to “auto” will make sure the heating equipment only blows when it’s truly heating the air to keep your home warm and comfortable.

-Typically air filters need to be changed once a month to keep them from getting dirty and clogged.
+Typically air filters need to be changed once a month to avoid them from becoming dirty and clogged.
 If your filters aren’t swapped out often enough, the dirty air filter may obstruct airflow into your heating system.
-If this takes place, it can overheat your furnace, causing the equipment to stop heating as a safety precaution.
+If this takes place, it can overheat your system, causing the equipment to stop heating as a safety precaution.

-If your duct work has leaks, connection troubles, or was not designed properly, it could allow warm air from the heating system to seep out.
-This would not only cause your heating equipment to produce cold air, it could seriously run up your heating bills since your heating system is heating non-living space, and will have to work more to keep your home at the desired temperature.
+If your duct work has leaks, connection troubles, or was not designed properly, it could permit warm air from the furnace to seep out.
+This would not only cause your heating equipment to blow cold air, it could seriously run up your heating bills since your furnace is heating non-living space, and will have to work more to keep your home at the desired temperature.

 There are multiple other reasons that your heating system could blow cold air.
 Call Midland Air Service Experts today and we’ll send a professional to diagnose your problem and get your home warm and comfortable again in no time.
 If you have not turned on your heating system yet but don’t want to get left in the cold, contact us about our fall promotion and find out how you can save money on a Precision tune-up.